mikechambers/dcli/src/dclim/README.md

 # dclim

-Command line tool for managing and syncing the remote Destiny 2 API manifest database.
+Command line tool for retrieving and managing the Destiny 2 manifest database.

-The utility will check whether a more current version of the Destiny 2 API manifest database is avaliable (comparing it to the last version which has been downloaded).
+When running the utility will check whether a more current version of the Destiny 2 API manifest database is avaliable (comparing it to the last version which has been downloaded).
 If a new version is found, it will download the database, uncompress it, and save it to the directory specified when calling the utility.
 It will also save a file containting metadata about the current version, which is used for future checks for updates.

+Manifest will be stored in the specified local directory with the file name: manifest.sqlite3, along with meta-data with information about the downloaded version.
+This is used to to determine whether the remote version has been updated.

 The utility expects that the downloaded manifest will not be moved from the directory it is downloaded to, and uses that information to determine whether a new version is avaliable.
 If the manifest is moved, the utility will re-download the manifest on next check.